- Knowing Your Expectations for Your Degree

 Other anatomy courses [e.g., MOVESCI 230 (Human Musculoskeletal Anatomy) and BIOLOGY 252 (Vertebrate Evolution and Diversity)] do not include all of the material required and therefore will not satisfy this requirement for the U-M College of Pharmacy, and may not do so for other schools’ anatomy requirements.

 The U-M College of Pharmacy requires a lecture and lab in microbiology for its PharmD program.
-U-M students should note that U-M College of Pharmacy specifically requires MICRBIOL 301 and MICRBIOL 350 (taught in the Winter terms only).
-BIOLOGY 207 is NOT accepted for U-M’s requirement, but may be for other schools.
+U-M students should note that U-M College of Pharmacy specifically requires MICRBIOL 405 and MICRBIOL 350 (taught in the Winter terms only).
+BIOLOGY 207 is not accepted for U-M’s requirement, but may be accepted by other schools.